+Dorothy Brooks is the Senior Training Coordinator at AgFirst Farm Credit Bank and has worked on the Lending/Capital Markets team as a Senior Loan Origination & Servicing Assistant for 6 years.
+She came to the Bank in 2016 from Birmingham, Alabama there she worked as the Business Office Manager & Human Resource Manager for The Birmingham Times-oldest Black Owned Weekly Newspaper.
+Dorothy earned a Master’s Degree in Human Resource Management from American InterContinental University.
 She currently oversees the National Association of State Boards of Accountancy (NASBA) qualification processes for the Bank programs.
-She is also responsible for the development and distribution of the FCU training program announcements as well as the scheduling, development and maintenance of the yearly FCU training schedule.
+She is also responsible for the development and distribution of the FCU training program announcements as well as the scheduling, development, and maintenance of the yearly FCU training schedule.
 In addition, she is heavily involved in the registration processes for the AgFirst training programs and other bank events.

 Ryan Brown is an Instructional Designer at AgFirst Farm Credit Bank.
 Ryan graduated from Clemson University with a BS in Secondary Education.
+He is also a product-certified specialist with the Cornerstone OnDemand learning management system.
 He came to the Bank in 2019 after spending 8 years as a Trainer and Instructional Designer at Blue Cross Blue Shield of South Carolina and 2 years teaching high school in South Carolina.
 Ryan is involved in both the design and administration of OnDemand content for Farm Credit University.

-Ronnie has been with Farm Credit for over 33 years, and has worked in various lending-related capacities at both the Association and funding bank levels.
+Ronnie has been with Farm Credit for over 35 years, and has worked in various lending and lending management roles at both the Association and bank levels.
 He currently serves as the District Learning Liaison, working with Associations to find solutions to their training needs.
 He spends a significant amount of his work time developing and delivering customized credit training sessions.
 He remains heavily involved in the delivery of Farm Credit University training, and has worked closely with FCU since its inception.
 Ronnie is a graduate of Francis Marion University, the South Carolina Bankers School at USC, and the Graduate School of Banking at LSU.

-Rochelle Lawrence is an Operations Systems Trainer at AgFirst Farm Credit Bank.
+Rochelle Lawrence is the Supervisor of Operations Systems Training at AgFirst Farm Credit Bank.
 Rochelle graduated from Clemson University with a BS in Business Management.
 She came to the Bank in 2017 after spending numerous years in the retail and commercial banking world.
 Rochelle has formerly worked as Imaging Supervisor, Bank Officer, Instructor, and Loan Operations Trainer.
 She currently participates in delivering training for the Operations Systems Academy curriculum via classroom, webinars and Career Café modules.